Student Organization/Club Conduct Procedures

 Action by the OSC and SAE does not preclude action by one of the independent Greek councils, Associated Students, Inc., or other external governing bodies.

 Sanctions for the conduct listed below may be imposed on student organizations found responsible for violating this RSOCC.
-The Office of Student Conduct uses a preponderance of evidence standard when making determinations regarding violations of this RSOCC in accordance with the policy and procedures set forth in CSU Executive Order 10989.
+The Office of Student Conduct uses a preponderance of evidence standard when making determinations regarding violations of this RSOCC in accordance with the policy and procedures set forth in CSU Student Conduct Process, Executive Order 10989.
 Misconduct by members of student organizations may also subject the members, in their role as a student, to discipline under the CSU Student Code of Conduct.
-Individual student discipline is addressed elsewhere; this Code focuses on discipline against the organization.

 Interim Sanctions